Arabs: Architecture

-In Sicily, Arab-Norman architecture combined Occidental features, such as the Classical pillars and friezes, with typical Arabic decorations and calligraphy.
-The principal Islamic architectural types are: the Mosque, the Tomb, the Palace and the Fort.
-From these four types, the vocabulary of Islamic architecture is derived and used for other buildings such as public baths, fountains and domestic architecture.
+The Arab world is home to around 8% of UNESCO World Heritage Sites (List of World Heritage Sites in Arab states).
+The oldest examples of architecture include those of pre-Islamic Arabia, as well as Nabataean architecture that developed in the ancient kingdom of the Nabataeans, a nomadic Arab tribe that controlled a significant portion of the Middle East from the 4th century BCE to the 2nd century CE.
+The Nabataeans were known for their skill in carving out elaborate buildings, tombs, and other structures from the sandstone cliffs of the region.
+One of the most famous examples of Nabataean architecture is the city of Petra, which is located in modern-day Jordan, was the capital of the Nabataean kingdom and is renowned for its impressive rock-cut architecture.

+Prior to the start of the Arab conquests, Arab tribal client states, the Lakhmids and Ghassanids, were located on the borders of the Sassanid and Byzantine empires and were exposed to the cultural and architectural influences of both.
+They most likely played a significant role in transmitting and adapting the architectural traditions of these two empires to the later Arab Islamic dynasties.

+The Arab empire expanded rapidly, and with it, came a diverse range of architectural influences.
+One of the most notable architectural achievements of the Arab Empire is the Great Mosque of Damascus in Syria, which was built in the early 8th century, was constructed on the site of a Christian basilica and incorporated elements of Byzantine and Roman architecture, such as arches, columns, and intricate mosaics.
+Another important architectural is the Al-Aqsa Mosque in Jerusalem, which was built in the late 7th century.
+The mosque features an impressive dome and a large prayer hall, as well as intricate geometric patterns and calligraphy on the walls.

 Music

 Arabic music, while independent and flourishing in the 2010s, has a long history of interaction with many other regional musical styles and genres.
 It is an amalgam of the music of the Arab people in the Arabian Peninsula and the music of all the peoples that make up the Arab world today.
 Pre-Islamic Arab music was similar to that of Ancient Middle Eastern music.
 Most historians agree that there existed distinct forms of music in the Arabian peninsula in the pre-Islamic period between the 5th and 7th century CE.
 Arab poets of that "Jahili poets", meaning "the poets of the period of ignorance"—used to recite poems with a high notes.
 It was believed that Jinns revealed poems to poets and music to musicians.
 By the 11th century, Islamic Iberia had become a center for the manufacture of instruments.
 These goods spread gradually throughout France, influencing French troubadours, and eventually reaching the rest of Europe.
 The English words lute, rebec, and naker are derived from Arabic oud, rabab, and naqareh.